Murder of the Zec family: Murder

-At around 11:00 p.m. on 7 December 1991, the Zec family home near Zagreb, was surrounded by five people: Siniša Rimac, Munib Suljić, Igor Mikola, Nebojša Hodak and Snježana Živanović.
+At around 11:00 p.m. on 7 December 1991, the Zec family home near Zagreb was surrounded by five people: Siniša Rimac, Munib Suljić, Igor Mikola, Nebojša Hodak and Snježana Živanović.
 They invaded the premises purportedly to arrest Mihajlo Zec, a butcher by profession, due to alleged links to rebel Krajina Serbs.
 Four of the men were members of Tomislav Merčep's paramilitary unit, reserve units of the Croatian Ministry of Internal Affairs.
 In a later leak of President Tuđman's transcripts, Merčep was quoted in 1995 as telling Tuđman the murder was ordered by Zvonimir Trusić, who in turn was, according to Merčep, a subordinate of then Minister of Foreign Affairs Zvonimir Šeparović and then-Minister of the Interior Ivan Vekić.
 This testimony was never investigated by a court.

-Mihajlo Zec ran out on the street, and tried to escape, but Siniša Rimac shot him from a distance of thirty meters.
-After that, they tied up his wife, Marija, and one of their daughters, Aleksandra, threw them into a van with no license plates and drove to a mountain lodge near Medvednica mountain.
-Once on Sljeme, Aleksandra and Marija were killed and dumped in a garbage pit.
+Mihajlo ran out onto the street and tried to escape, but Rimac shot him from a distance of thirty meters.
+After that, they tied up his wife, Marija, and one of their daughters, Aleksandra, threw them into a van with no license plates and drove to a mountain lodge near Medvednica.
+Once on Sljeme, they were killed and dumped innto a garbage pit.
 Aleksandra's siblings, Gordana and Dušan, managed to successfully hide and fled to their grandmother's home in Banja Luka.
-Subsequent investigations purport that Rimac allegedly did not want Aleksandra to be killed, but the others opposed any mercy as she was a witness.
-The girl was shot in the head with an automatic Heckler & Koch rifle, by Munib Suljić.
+Subsequent investigations purport that Rimac allegedly did not want Aleksandra to be killed.
+The girl was shot in the head with a Heckler & Koch-branded rifle by Suljić, an ethnic Bosnian.